sugardayfox/project_bolt.new_astro_last/instructions/prd.md

     - double check the year thing
 - [Shipped] Feature 19: Blog page to list all the blog post card.
 They are 1/3 width cards.
 With the first paragraph as the summary and the rest of the content hidden.
 All clickable to go to blog post URL.
 - [Shipped] Feature 12: We'll have a 'Show all' button right after the directory entries, directing users to the full resources page /directory.
 As a link that I moved from the top...
+- [SHIPPED] Feature 1: Announcement bar.
+It should be shown only on first visit (see cookies).
+Above the NavBar.
+Can be closed by the user through an interactive (x) in the top right corner of the Announcement bar.
+Should be shown everywhere but only once in a user session.
+- [SHIPPED] Feature 6: Make the announcement bar responsive.
+But rather shrink it on smaller screens than stacking the text on top of each other.
+Or just show the first parts of the text.

 Lightweight Backend: